for Veterans and the Public

 - Let it out.
 A good cry can bring relief to your anxiety, and it might even prevent a headache or other physical problem.
 Taking some deep breaths also releases tension.

 HIV/AIDS and some medications for treating HIV may affect your brain.
-When HIV itself infects the brain, it can cause a condition known as AIDS Dementia Complex (ADC).
+When HIV itself infects the brain, it sometimes can cause problems with thinking, emotions, and movement (HAND).
 Symptoms can include the following:

 - Difficulty paying attention